 Use a clean, damp, lint-free cloth that is soft to clean the electrical contacts inside the carriage.
 Use a dry, lint-free cloth to remove any moisture from the copper-colored strip.
-If the carriage contacts show noticeable damage, contact the HP Customer Care Center listed in your printer's User's Guide.
+If the carriage contacts show noticeable damage, contact HP Customer Support.

 Reinstall the color ink cartridge into the carriage.

 Repeat Steps 3 through 6 with the black ink cartridge.

 Grasp the print cartridge by the colored cap.
 Using a damp, lint-free cloth moistened with clean distilled water, gently and slowly wipe off the dried ink off of the print cartridge nozzles into a trash container.
 Once again, gently and slowly wipe the residual ink off of the nozzle plate with a clean cotton swab.

 Before reinserting the cleaned cartridges into the HP Printer, Scanner, Copier 300 series, clean the service station.

 caution:Use a light force when cleaning the print cartridge capping station.
 A heavy force may unseat the caps, eventually causing damage to the print cartridges.